glu-wi/chrr-coding-web/content/about.md

 ---
-date: "2016-05-05T21:48:51-07:00"
+date: "2022-06-23"
 title: About
 ---

-This is a "hello world" example website for the [**blogdown**](https://github.com/rstudio/blogdown) package.
-The theme was forked from [@jrutheiser/hugo-lithium-theme](https://github.com/jrutheiser/hugo-lithium-theme) and modified by [Yihui Xie](https://github.com/yihui/hugo-lithium).
+This is a website for recording the discussions within D&A and PHR teams at CHRR.
+The website was made using R `blogdown` package.